Whatsapp Icon

 Managing Post-Procedure Bleeding

-While most diagnostic procedures are conducted with minimal complications, it's important for patients to know how to handle post-procedure bleeding should it occur.
+While most diagnostic procedures are conducted with minimal complications, patient how to handle post-procedure bleeding should it occur.
 Key steps include:

 • Applying pressure to the site (if accessible and advised by the healthcare provider).